Ukraine war: Putin orders 36-hour ceasefire over Orthodox Christmas

 The ceasefire, scheduled to start at 12:00 Moscow time (09:00 GMT), will coincide with the Russian Orthodox Christmas.

-It follows an appeal from Patriarch Kirill, the head of the Russian Orthodox Church.
+Mr Putin's order followed an appeal from Patriarch Kirill, the head of the Russian Orthodox Church, on Thursday morning.

-Before Mr Putin's order, Ukraine said Kirill's call was a "cynical trap".

-The Russian president's order also called on Ukraine to declare a ceasefire so that the "large numbers of Orthodox believers [who] reside in areas where hostilities are taking place" could celebrate Christmas Eve on Friday and Christmas Day on Saturday.
+Kirill asked "all the parties involved" in the conflict to "cease fire and establish a Christmas truce".

 Earlier, Turkish President Recep Tayyip Erdogan asked Mr Putin to declare a "unilateral" ceasefire in Ukraine so that both sides could negotiate.